merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 #### Summary
-For those who prefer the less long-winded approach: module completeness in a given sample is calculated as the maximum fraction of essential KOs that are annotated in the sample, where the maximum is taken over all possible sets of KOs from the module definition.
+For those who prefer the less long-winded approach: module completeness in a given sample is calculated as the maximum fraction of essential KOs (enzymes) that are annotated in the sample, where the maximum is taken over all possible sets of KOs (enzymes) from the module definition.